-- 109. Required exits, parking, and facilities shall be accessible for persons with disabilities.
-(Code) - 110.
-Prior to the issuance of a demolition permit or land disturbance permit, a rodent abatement plan shall be submitted to Code Enforcement that will outline the steps that will taken to prevent the spread of rodents from the construction site to the surrounding community and sewers.
-(Code) - 111.
-Roof drainage systems must be installed so as neither to impact upon, nor cause erosion/damage to adjacent property.
-(Code) - 112.
-Enclosed parking garages must be ventilated in accordance with USBC 406.4.2.
-Show exhaust and intakes at Completeness submission.
-(Code) - 113.
+- 113. A soils report must be submitted with the building permit application.
+Acknowledged by applicant and no soils report submitted. - 114.
+The final site plans shall show placement of fire easement signs.
+See attached guidelines for sign details and placement requirements - 115.
+Provide two Siamese connections located to the satisfaction of the Director of Code Enforcement.
+Siamese connections must be labeled and can be located no less than 40 feet and no more than 100 feet from a fire hydrant. - 116.
+A separate tap is required for the building fire service connection.
+Separate tap for fire service connection has been included. - 117.
+Applicant must provide Emergency Vehicle Easement on front and back side of building.
+Sufficient Emergency Vehicle Easement has been included. - 118.
+New construction must comply with the current edition of the Uniform Statewide Building Code (USBC). - 119.- Required exits, parking, and facilities shall be accessible for persons with disabilities. - 120.
+Prior to the issuance of a demolition permit or land disturbance permit, a rodent abatement plan shall be submitted to Code Enforcement that will outline the steps that will taken to prevent the spread of rodents from the construction site to the surrounding community and sewers. - 121.
+Roof drainage systems must be installed so as neither to impact upon, nor cause erosion/damage to adjacent property. - 122.
+Enclosed parking garages must be ventilated in accordance with USBC-406.4.2.
+Show exhaust and intakes at Completeness submission. - 123.
 Construction and staging shall remain clear of Emergency Vehicle Easements Fire Hydrants and Fire Department connections.
 Location and phasing of construction staging and equipment shall be to the satisfaction of the Director of Transportation and Environmental Services and the Director of Code Enforcement.
 Provide construction staging and equipment location for review.
-Acknowledged by applicant and must be submitted at Final Site Plan.
-(Code) - 114.
-The outdoor swimming pool shall be enclosed by a fence measuring at least 48 inches in height.
-(Code)
+Acknowledged by applicant and must be submitted at Final Site Plan. - 124.
+R-21 The outdoor swimming pool shall be enclosed by a fence measuring at least 48 inches in height.